A Better Building Experience Since 1977

 We also love this Rose painted door.
 A bolder move but it works so well!

-One of my favorite go to decorations w0212-ball-cakestand_300hen I’m in a pinch is using extra ornaments to decorate non traditionally.
+One of my favorite go to decorations when I’m in a pinch is using extra ornaments to decorate non traditionally.
 Place ornaments on a cake stand, in a glass vase or anything else you can

 find for an extremely simple, yet stunning centerpiece.
 You can also use leftover ornaments to decorate windows.
 Simply tie a ribbon thru and secure to either your curtain rod or a hook affixed to the window.